-900227HUM: Modernism and Postmodernism in Theory and Fiction
+00227HUM: Modernism and Postmodernism in Theory and Fiction

-In this course we will read some of the major texts that define literary modernism by authors such as James, Woolf, Joyce, Eliot, Proust Pound, Hemingway and Stein while being mindful of the historical, political and economic contexts in which they were written.
+[not offered 2017-2018; will be offered again 2018-2019, semester 2] In this course we will read some of the major texts that define literary modernism by authors such as James, Woolf, Joyce, Eliot, Proust Pound, Hemingway and Stein while being mindful of the historical, political and economic contexts in which they were written.
 Students will learn to identify features of typically modernist texts such as fragmentation and alienation and how these features are articulated in critical essays and print culture/ reviews of the period.
 We will also discuss how these features relate to modernism in media such as painting and theatre, through authors such as Veblen, Benjamin, Lukacs, Simmel, Levi- Strauss, and Todorov.
-The course will then move on to address the paradigm shift to postmodernism that occurred roughly in the 1960s and 1970s through the work of literary authors such as Beckett, Nabokov, Pvnchon, Ellison, and selected poems from Sylvia Plath, Anne Sexton, Adrienne Rich, Seamus Heaney, Robert Lowell, and Allen Ginsberg.
+The course will then move on to address the paradigm shift to postmodernism that occurred roughly in the 1960s and 1970s through the work of literary authors such as Beckett, Nabokov, Pynchon, Ellison, and selected poems from Sylvia Plath, Anne Sexton, Adrienne Rich, Seamus Heaney, Robert Lowell, and Allen Ginsberg.
 This part of the course will be supported by a look at the work of theoreticians whose work has addressed or defined this shift including Harvey, Lyotard, Barthes, Derrida, Taylor and Culler.
 Students will learn to identify the characteristics of literary modernism and postmodernism and their narrative representation, while discovering the deeper philosophical, cultural, and economic implications of this major paradigm shift.
 Students will also become acquainted with the basic tenets of theories that define modernism and postmodernism including structuralism, post-structuralism, and deconstruction.
 This will include a consideration of attendant issues such as modern and postmodern constructions of subjectivity.